sideci/meowcop/README.md

 [![Gem Version](https://badge.fury.io/rb/meowcop.svg)](https://badge.fury.io/rb/meowcop)

-MeowCop is a gem for RuboCop configuration, it focuses **Lint**.
+MeowCop is a gem for shareable RuboCop configuration, it focuses **Lint**.
 It's recommended by Sider, Inc.

 ## Design

-RuboCop has many style cops.
-Style cops provide one of several settings.
+RuboCop has many stylistic rules (RuboCop call a rule "Cop"). ["Style Cops"](https://www.rubocop.org/en/stable/cops_style/) provide one of several settings.
-So, sometime we get many many warnings when we introduce RuboCop.
-The cause is a mismatch between RuboCop's default setting and your project coding style.
+So, we encounter many many warnings when we introduce RuboCop.
+The cause is a mismatch between the RuboCop's default settings and your project's coding style.

-In the configuration, style rules are disabled.
-Because the rules almost for project specific.
+In the configuration of MeowCop, almost all stylistic rules are disabled.
+Because such rules are almost specific for your project.
-If you use, you can use RuboCop as a Linter without many noisy warnings.
+If you want, you can use RuboCop as a **Linter** without many noisy warnings.

-If you want to use RuboCop as a style checker, we recommend [Gry](https://github.com/pocke/gry).
+In contrast, if you want to use RuboCop as a style checker, we recommend [Gry](https://github.com/pocke/gry).

 ## Installation